Edmond James de Rothschild: Death

 In 1934, Rothschild died at Château Rothschild, Boulogne-Billancourt.
 His wife died a year later on 29 December 1935.
 They were interred in Père Lachaise Cemetery in Paris until April 1954, when their remains were transported to Israel aboard a naval frigate.

 At the port of Haifa, the ship was met with sirens and a 19-gun salute.
-A state funeral was held, with former Prime Minister David Ben-Gurion giving the eulogy, following which Rothschild and his wife were re-interred atop a hill near Haifa in what today is called Ramat HaNadiv (The Generous one's Heights) Memorial Gardens, near the towns of Zichron Ya'akov (in Memoriam of Jacob, which is Jacob in English) and Binyamina ("of Benjamin"), both of which he helped fund, and are named in his honor.
-The open space at Ramat HaNadiv and the Rothschild family charity Yad HaNadiv ("The generous one's hand" and also "The generous one's memory"), are also named in honor.
+A state funeral was held, with former Prime Minister David Ben-Gurion giving the eulogy, following which Rothschild and his wife were re-interred atop a hill near Haifa in what today is called Ramat HaNadiv (The Generous one's Heights) Memorial Gardens, near the towns of Zichron Ya'akov ("in Memoriam of Jacob") and Binyamina ("of Benjamin"), both of which he helped fund, and are named in his father's and his honor, respectively.
+The open space at Ramat HaNadiv and the Rothschild family charity Yad HaNadiv ("The generous one's hand" and also "The generous one's memory"), are also named in his honor.
 The charity was started in 1954, the year the Rothschilds were buried in Israel, to carry on the legacy of the Baron’s earlier philanthropy in Palestine, and his colony association, the PICA.